-We access the support from Stoke LA including SEND, Educational Psychology services and Primary Behaviour Support.
-We also work with the health services, including CAMHS and Speech and Language Therapy.
+We access the support from Stoke LA and also access Educational Psychology services.
+We also work with health services, including CAMHS, Younger minds and Speech and Language Therapy.
 We sometimes ask for support from outreach services from the local special schools.

 - What training are the staff supporting children and young people with SEND have had or are having?